 If you are in the capital city, Ulaanbaatar, you won’t have much trouble getting by with English, but if you are out in the countryside then it’s a different story.
 There aren’t many good English teachers out in the countryside, so a lot of nomads and non-Ulaanbaatar residents won’t be able to understand you, just FYI.

 In the future though, there is a possibility of Mongolians studying more Mandarin, because of the ever-increasing global influence China is having on the world.
-Most Southeast Asian countries are starting to learn Mandarin, due to increased tourism from China, so in the future, Mongolians perhaps would start learning Mandarin for logical and economical reasons.
+Most Southeast Asian countries are starting to learn Mandarin, due to increased tourism from China, so in the future, Mongolians perhaps would start learning Mandarin for logical and economic reasons.

 Russian on the other hand has been slowly declining and losing popularity among Mongolian people.
 A few decades ago, Russian was heavily emphasized and taught to students, but since the fall of the USSR, Russian hasn’t been that popular anymore, so unless Russia’s economy and political influences increase significantly, it’s unlikely that more Mongolians will start learning Russian.